 - (1) Language.
 English is the primary language of the collection. - (2) Chronological guidelines.
 No limitations.
 Emphasis is placed on more recent publications. - (3) Treatment of subject.
 Few materials are excluded on the basis of treatment of subject.
 Popular level works and juvenile works are ordinarily limited to those actually dealing with Louisiana.
 Textbooks are purchased only if they are specifically about Louisiana. - (4) Types of material.
 No limitation is imposed as long as the material relates to the broad spectrum of Louisiana studies.
 Most materials acquired for the Louisiana Collection are in the form of books and serials.
 Other formats include electronic state and local government documents, audio-visual materials, and various types of ephemera.
-Reference material concerning Louisiana will be purchased in every edition, if possible.

-- (5) Date of Publication.
+Reference material concerning Louisiana will be purchased in every edition, if possible. - (5) Date of Publication.
 Both current and retrospective purchases are made.
 No attempt is made to collect original editions. - (6) Other general considerations.
-The Louisiana Collection also contains Delgado Community College Archives.
+The Louisiana Collection also contains Delgado Community College Archives; however, archival materials generally may not be checked out and many are available for supervised use in the Library.
+Archival materials are housed in a special Archive restricted access area.